BrentNoorda/NoMorePasswordsJustEmail/README.md

 and difficult to remember--but all too easy to crack.
 When you forget your password (as we all do), there's the sucky "email me instructions to change my password" and then you have to go through that difficult password creation all over again.
+If you're on an insecure computer, with malware sniffing your client-side keystrokes or other data, then "all your password are belong to us."
 Multiply these difficulties by every service you use (you _better not_ be reusing passwords), and there's just no denying it: passwords suck!